 1. Check Her Stripes

-When female Bettas are gravid, they may begin to develop vertical stripes along the body, typically in groups of 5-6 stripes total.
+When female Bettas are gravid, they may begin to develop vertical stripes along the body, typically in groups of five to six stripes total.
 These stripes will appear in a lighter color than your Betta’s normal coloration.
 They will likely not be perfectly defined lines and may have slightly jagged edges, but they will be recognizable as vertical stripes.
 Not all gravid Betta fish develop these stripes, though, so this isn’t the only way to tell if she’s ready to spawn.

-2. Look for Mild Bloating
+2. Look for Mild Swelling On Her Underside

 As females become gravid, they will develop slight abdominal rounding due to the development of eggs in the body.
 This bloating will likely be more noticeable when viewed from above than from the side.
 Although some downward bloating is possible, outward bloating is more likely.
 This bloating will be noticeable if you are very familiar with the appearance and size of your Betta, but it will be mild.